jgmalcolm/jgmalcolm.github.io/cv.md

 {% comment %}

+1. Greven, ...
+"Telemedicine in the evaluation and management of neurosurgical spine
+   patients: Questionnaire assessment of 346 consecutive patients" JNS:Spine submitted.
 1. Kashlan, Frerich, Malcolm, Gary, Rodts, Refai.
 "Safety Profile and Radiographic Outcomes of Stand-alone 2-level Anterior Lumbar Interbody
    Fusion: A Case Series of 41 Consecutive Patients." *Submitted*